"Let the beauty we love be what we do."

 To make these, you need access to a sewing machine, but don't even need to sew all that straight.
 Remember, you just need to make them prettier than the ugly plastic things you're using now.
 How hard can that be?

--For my bags, I use an old sheet that is in fairly good condition (not threadbare at all).
+-For my bags, I repurposed an old sheet that was in fairly good condition (not threadbare at all).

 -I buy the sheets at the thrift store for between $2 and $4 each.
 (The price has gone up since I originally posted.
 They're between $3 and $6 now.
 Still a good deal, though.)